 Prevention

-npm ci(notnpm install) locally so lockfile drift fails loudly - Add to CLAUDE.md /
+npm ci(notnpm install) in CI so lockfile drift fails loudly instead of silently resolving a different version. - Add to

-.cursorrules: “Installing a new dependency requires committing the lockfile in the same commit aspackage.json” - Pre-commit hook: if
+CLAUDE.md/.cursorrules: “Installing a dependency requires committing the lockfile in the same commit aspackage.json.” - Pre-commit hook: if

-package.jsonchanged, require the lockfile to have changed too - Enforce lowercase or case-exact import paths — enable ESLint
+package.jsonchanged, require the lockfile to have changed too. - Enforce case-exact import paths: enable ESLint

-.env.exampleand have CI validate every required env var is set before building
+.env.exampleand have CI verify every required env var is set before building. - Pin the package manager itself (

 Related